-Key factors that affect pedestrian accident settlements
+Key factors that affect pedestrian accident settlements in Michigan

-There are several key factors that will affect how much injured pedestrians can recover in pedestrian accident settlements: (1) their injuries; (2) their current and future medical needs; (3) their prognosis; (4) whether they are still recovering and healing from their injuries or whether they eventually made a full recovery; (5) whether their injuries will necessitate “excess” coverage for present and future medical bills and lost wages; (6) how their injuries and impairments affect their ability to return to work and whether they continue to be partially or fully disabled from working; (7) whether they were disabled from engaging in other important non-work-related activities that were part of their normal pre-accident life; (8) whether their injuries have caused them to suffer a “serious impairment of body function” that affects their ability to lead their normal life; (9) the experience, track record and reputation of their lawyer (attorneys who are known by insurance companies for being willing to go to trial can actually settle cases for more money and often much faster); (10) the auto insurance company, adjuster and defense attorney for the at-fault driver of the car that caused their accident; (11) the at-fault driver’s liability insurance coverage limits; and (12) their coverage limits for “uninsured motorist” and “underinsured motorist” insurance.
+There are several key factors that will affect how much injured pedestrians can recover: (1) their injuries; (2) their current and future medical needs; (3) their prognosis; (4) whether they are still recovering and healing from their injuries or whether they eventually made a full recovery; (5) whether their injuries will necessitate “excess” coverage for present and future medical bills and lost wages; (6) how their injuries and impairments affect their ability to return to work and whether they continue to be partially or fully disabled from working; (7) whether they were disabled from engaging in other important non-work-related activities that were part of their normal pre-accident life; (8) whether their injuries have caused them to suffer a “serious impairment of body function” that affects their ability to lead their normal life; (9) the experience, track record and reputation of their lawyer (attorneys who are known by insurance companies for being willing to go to trial can actually settle cases for more money and often much faster); (10) the auto insurance company, adjuster and defense attorney for the at-fault driver of the car that caused their accident; (11) the at-fault driver’s liability insurance coverage limits; and (12) their coverage limits for “uninsured motorist” and “underinsured motorist” insurance.

 The “serious impairment of body function” requirement is the legal threshold that crash victims must meet under Michigan’s auto law to recover a lump sum cash payout or verdict for pain and suffering and excess economic loss.